Regulation

 GDPR requires a Data Protection Impact Assessment (DPIA) for high-risk processing (Article 35 GDPR).
 The AI Act requires a Fundamental Rights Impact Assessment (FRIA) for deployers of high-risk AI systems (Article 27 AI Act).

 For AI systems that process personal data (which is most of them), you will need both assessments.
-The good news: there is significant overlap in the data collection and analysis.
-A well-structured process can conduct both assessments in parallel, reusing information about the system, its purpose, its data processing, and its potential impacts.
+The practical upside is that there is considerable overlap in the data collection and analysis.
+A well-structured process can run both assessments in parallel, reusing information about the system, its data processing, and its potential impacts.

 Article 27(4) of the AI Act explicitly states that where a DPIA has been carried out under GDPR, the FRIA "shall complement that assessment."
-This confirms the intent for these assessments to work together, not create duplicate work.
+The intent is clear: these assessments should work together, not create duplicate work.

 Transparency and Information Rights